microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

 # The Observer Effect

-The observer effect in physics refers to the phenomenon where the act of observing a system inevitably alters its state.
+The Observer Effect in physics refers to the phenomenon where the act of observing a system inevitably alters its state.
 This effect is often due to the instruments used for measurement, which can interfere with the system being observed.
 A classic example is the double-slit experiment